GNOME/tracker/HACKING.md

+# Logging

+The following environment variables control logging from Tracker daemons:

+  * `TRACKER_VERBOSITY`: takes a value of 1, 2 or 3 and causes increasing
+    amounts of log output from Tracker code to be written to stdout.
+  * `G_MESSAGES_DEBUG`: controls log output from GLib-based libraries that are used in the Tracker process.
+Use `G_MESSAGES_DEBUG=all` for maximal log output.

+Internally, Tracker will set `G_MESSAGES_DEBUG=Tracker` if `TRACKER_VERBOSITY` is set and `G_MESSAGES_DEBUG` is not set, to enable printing of its own log messages to stdout.

+You can set these variables when using `tracker-sandbox`, and when running the Tracker test suite.
+Note that Meson will not print log output from tests by default, use `meson test --verbose` or `meson test --print-errorlogs` to enable.

+The functional tests understand an additional variable, `TRACKER_TESTS_VERBOSE` with can be set to `1` or `yes` to see detailed logging from the test harness itself, and full log output from the internal D-Bus daemon.
+By default, these tests filter output from the D-Bus daemon to only show log messages from Tracker processes.
+Anything written directly to stdout, for example by `g_print()` or by the dbus-daemon itself, will not be displayed unless `TRACKER_TESTS_VERBOSE` is set.

 # Attaching a debugger to Tracker daemons

 Tracker daemons are not started directly.
 Instead they are started by the D-Bus